underhillanna/PhotosynQ-Documentation/tutorials/_building_a_protocol.md

 2. **50** Pulses at a saturating light intensity
 3. **20** Pulses at ambient light intensity

 This is all we need to record the photosystem II quantum efficiency, or Phi2.
-The following protocol has another 4000 pulses prior to the above-mentioned protocol, to adapt the leaf to the ambient light intensity, which is recreated inside the MultispeQ instrument.
+The following protocol has another 4000 pulses prior to the above-mentioned protocol, to adapt the leaf to the ambient light intensity, which is recreated inside the MultispeQ Instrument.

 #### Pulses